-The change password and password recovery tools are NOT functioning at this time.
-Please write to email@example.com and we’ll provide you with further instructions if you need a password change now.
+The password recovery tool is not functioning at this time.
+Please write to email@example.com and we’ll provide you with further instructions.

-* SFTP is in trial status.
+* FTP is in trial status.
 We have provided access to all who have requested it.

 Contact email@example.com if you wish to update your personal, class web page (current class webmasters only), Society or Parent Club website.